 Chrysanthemums are called キク属 Kiku Flowers in Japanese.
 Just like many other countries, they’re a symbol of Autumn.
 There are chrysanthemum festivals in Japan every Fall.
 The plants are often treated like bonsai or topiaries in the months leading up to the festivals.
 They’re trained to grow in specific shapes.
 You can see this in the image below where the chrysanthemums make up the clothes of the statues of three people.

 This article was posted on Tuesday, January 19th, 2016 at 5:05 pm and is filed under Countries & Cultures, Customs and Traditions, Japan, Symbolism of Chrysanthemums, Symbolism of Flowers, Symbols.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “Chrysanthemums in Japan”